 Other graduate programs

-The University reserves the right to modify the published scale of tuition and other student fees without prior notice.
+The University reserves the right to modify the published scale of tuition and other student fees without prior notice, at any time before the beginning of an academic term.
 This document contains the most current information on the University’s Financial Regulations and Fees and is the authoritative document regarding the University’s financial regulations as well as the billing of tuition and compulsory fees.

 1. Tuition and compulsory fees

 Students enrolled in a graduate diploma, certificate or qualifying program and Independent students are charged tuition and compulsory fees on the basis of their registration in a credit course and certain course notations, e.g. STOQ 001 Studies outside Quebec, CWT 001 Coop Work Term.

 Tuition fees are charged on a “per credit” basis for each academic credit assigned to a course.
 Compulsory fees are charged on a “per academic course credit” or “per term” registered basis; and are sometimes charged on an annual basis or “one-time” basis.